ShawhinT/ai-tutor-skill/README.md

 I discovered that **direct YouTube URLs work, but searching by title doesn't**.
 The transcript tool can only extract transcripts from direct video links—it can't search YouTube like Claude Code does.

 When I tried asking the AI to find a video by title, it attempted to use the tool with just text, which failed.
 But when I gave it a direct link, it worked perfectly.

+**Note on Token Limits:** The transcript truncation (10k chars) is specifically for Groq's on-demand tier which has a 6,000 tokens per minute limit.
+If you switch to OpenAI or other APIs with higher limits, you can remove or increase this limit in `chat.py`.

 ### Why This Happens